plutext/OpenDoPE-NoXML-WordAddIn/README.md

 This makes this tool suitable for non-technical authors (as compared to the other authoring tool OpenDoPE-Mapping-WordAddIn).

+If you want to try it out, there's an installer at https://github.com/plutext/OpenDoPE-NoXML-WordAddIn/blob/master/BinaryReleases/OpenDoPE-NoXML-WordAddIn-alpha.exe?raw=true

 The fixed XML format is very simple:

 - The root element is <answers>.